Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 • Extended sessions* (1.5 hours to 3 hours): $200 per hour, prorated at the same hourly rate, broken into 30 minute increments.

 • Extended sessions are typically scheduled every two to eight weeks depending on what we determine together will best serve your integration.
-It’s also not unusual to meet for weekly hour-long sessions with extended sessions sprinkled to focus on areas that arise.
+It’s also not unusual to meet for weekly hour-long sessions with extended sessions sprinkled in.

 If your health insurance plan includes out-of-network coverage, at your request I can provide a superbill for you to submit to your insurance company for possible reimbursement.